gitluin/sara/README.md

    * Code cleanup (as a constant) - function naming conventions
    * Does it leak memory?
  * Discrete:
-   * quit() should probably be more responsibly implemented
    * Implement rules (0.5 points)
    * Implement mouse move, resize support for clients (0.3 points)
    * My own art